 Thanks for the tag Phil, if you haven't been tagged yet, go for it anyway (that's you, that is!).

+I heart Smoke Fairies.
+Their new album is not available in the states yet but you can buy this one.
 You can buy the 7" of Gastown @ Mr. White's ThirdManRecords or DL @ iTunes

 The speakers had led us to see how the Bible is used as a colonizing text and how the rituals and trapping of the Western church have colonized the minds of indigenous peoples.
 Their dream is to find ways to do distinctly indigenous theology and develop spiritual practices that are native to who they are.
 They pleaded with us to stop seeing Western theology, philosophy, academia, and liturgy as the norm that all others must aspire to or at least subjugate their spiritual language to.
 And above all to not just allow native peoples space to pursue those paths, but to join in with them valuing their voices just as much as we value Western voices.